Power (2014 Telugu film): Plot

 Meanwhile, Baldev falls in love with Vaishnavi, a philanthropist who also reciprocates his feelings.
-To get the proof of Baldev's corruption, Kundan and Rajeev conduct a raid on his house where Vaishnavi is also present, who is livid on Baldev for maligning the goodwill of "Aasha Foundation" managed by her.
+To get proof of Baldev's corruption, Kundan and Rajeev raid his house, where Vaishnavi is also present and livid with Baldev for maligning the goodwill of "Aasha Foundation" that she managed.
 Kundan and Rajeev also find a flash drive with a list of many cops whom they suspect of being involved with Baldev in his corruption scam.
 However, they are surprised that even they are on the same list.

-Baldev's uncle reveals that Baldev's mother wanted to see him as a cop, and is admitted in a hospital for an important surgery.
-Baldev pays ₹10 lakh as fees for the surgery but at the selection, he is asked to pay a bribe of ₹10 lakh which is most common for all candidates according to the seniors.
-Baldev returned dejected, but lied to his mother that he was selected to make her happy.
+Baldev's uncle reveals that Baldev's mother wanted to see him as a cop, and is admitted to a hospital for an important surgery.
+Baldev pays ₹10 lakh as fees for the surgery.
+However, at the selection, he is asked to pay a ₹10 lakh bribe, which is common for all candidates, according to the seniors.
+Baldev returned dejected but lied to his mother, saying he was selected to make her happy.
 The next morning, Baldev received posting orders and rushed to the hospital to show the same to his mother and uncle, but his mother died as she wished to forego the surgery to make Baldev a cop.
-Baldev then vowed to turn as a corrupt cop to pay the money on behalf of the honest candidates, who are about to join the police force without their knowledge.
+Baldev then vowed to turn into a corrupt cop to pay the money on behalf of the honest candidates, who are about to join the police force without their knowledge.
 After this incident, Baldev and Vaishnavi get engaged.

-Meanwhile, Baldev kills Chotu and arrests Ganguly for killing ACP Gautham, with Tiwari serving as the chief witness.
-When Baldev is about to present Ganguly and Tiwari in the high court, Venkat sells the evidence documents for a huge bribe along with the information regarding Tiwari and Baldev.
-Acting upon this information, Ganguly's goons kill Baldev's uncle and then proceed to attack Baldev and Tiwari at the court.
-However, Vaishnavi and Tiwari are killed in the hit while Baldev escapes.
+Meanwhile, Baldev kills Chotu and arrests Ganguly for killing Gautham, with Tiwari serving as the chief witness.
+When Baldev is about to present Ganguly and Tiwari in the high court, Venkat sells the evidence documents for a huge bribe, along with information regarding Tiwari and Baldev.
+Acting upon this information, Ganguly's goons kill Baldev's uncle and then proceed to attack Baldev and Tiwari in court.
+However, Vaishnavi and Tiwari are killed in the hit, while Baldev escapes.
 Baldev retaliates and kidnaps Ganguly from Venkat's custody with the help of Kundan and Rajeev.
-In the process, he meets with a car accident in a hilly area and his car, which explodes, thus killing him.
+In the process, he meets with a car accident in a hilly area, and his car explodes, thus killing him.